 - Show your enthusiasm.
 Employers list lack of enthusiasm as their No. 1 turnoff in interviewees.
 The best way to show enthusiasm?
 A big smile throughout the interview.
 But, as Hamvay puts it, “not one of those psycho smiles, but one that looks like you are singing Christmas carols at a home for the elderly.”

 - Project confidence.
 The scary world of job interviewing is new to teens, but overcoming the fear and appearing confident is a great way to stand out.
-Teen girls are especially vulnerable to appearing timid in interviews because they sometimes lapse into “little girl” voices.
+Teenagers are especially vulnerable to appearing timid in interviews because they sometimes lapse into youthful voices.
 One of the best ways to show confidence is with a strong, forceful voice.
 No matter how shaky you may feel inside, try your best to show a confident attitude.
-“A strong, confident, charming young woman can often win over everyone, both men and women alike,” notes law student Trinity Hundredmark Fitzpatrick.

 - Ask questions.
 Interviewers almost always invite you at the end of the interview to ask questions.
 Asking questions shows your enthusiasm for the job, so have a couple prepared, but don’t ask about things like salary or vacation time.
 Recent college graduate Colleen Holuk suggests asking questions like: How long have you been working here?
 What’s the best part of your job?